 Special guest post by James Flanigan.
 James Flanigan is a business columnist for The New York Times, The Los Angeles Times and other publications and has covered national and international business and economics for 46 years.
-James’ blog and information about his current book can by found at: http://jamesflanigan.com/.
+James’ blog and information about his current book can be found at jamesflanigan.com.

 For almost half a century, I’ve experienced public relations from the other side of the table, as a business journalist.
 So I’m going to tell a few stories, parables if you will, with points about PR in each one.